Precious-One/AWS-sales/README.md

 * Performed TimeSeries Analysis, Geographic Analysis, Profitability Analysis and Customer Segmentation.
 * Created charts and Interactive dashboard

+## Questions Asked
+* What is best quarter for sale?
+* which region/subregion contribute most/ least in terms of sales?
+* Which region have high potential for growth?
+* What is moving average for every year?
+* Year wise profit distribution w.r.t countries?
+* Top Products, Top Customers and their product cosumption with respect to profit and sales
 #### This repository is totally build from scratch by newbie, your suggestion are always welcome.